leoladifrancesco/notes/README.md

 - Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
 This will help you to be more efficient and productive in your work.
 First, identify the most important tasks and focus on them first.
 Then, break down larger projects into smaller, manageable tasks.
 By doing this, you can better track your progress and make adjustments as needed.

 Use version control systems, such as Git, to keep track of your code and collaborate with others.
 These systems allow you easily to track changes, merge code, revert mistakes, or restore previous versions.
 It' s also a good idea to use version controllers for your project documentation, so you have a permanent record of the project' history.

+# 2024-02-09
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
+As a programmer, strive to write clean, readable, and maintainable code.
+Avoid unnecessary complexity; it often leads to bugs and harder debugging.
+Remember that you're not just writing code for computers to execute but also for humans to read, understand, and build upon in the future."

+In practical terms:
+- Write modular code.
+- Use descriptive variable names.
+- Practice DRY (Don't Repeat Yourself) principle.
+- Comment your code effectively.
+- Optimize for clarity before prematurely optimizing for speed.
+- Regularly refactor your code to keep it simple and efficient.
+- Test early and often to catch and prevent complexity from creeping in."